How Side-Chain Filters work in compressors: BECOS FX CompIQ Mini Pro MK2 – Frequency Response Analysis

 • Low Cut (High-Pass Filter): Cutting low frequencies in the side-chain means the compressor will respond less to bass content, resulting in fewer low-frequency dips or swells in the output.

-• Low Boost (Low-Pass Filter): Boosting lows makes the compressor more sensitive to bass, which increases compression on those frequencies, useful for creating “tight” low end or make the compressor be triggered by smaller amplitude (weaker) signals.
+• Low Boost (Low-Pass Filter): Boosting lows makes the compressor more sensitive to bass, which increases compression, useful for creating “tight” low end or make the compressor be triggered by smaller amplitude (weaker) signals.

 Adjusting the side-chain filter can create a response similar to dual-band compression by tailoring how compression is applied across frequencies, even though the audio signal isn’t split into separate bands.
-Let’s see how this mechanism works within the compression circuit while plotting the frequency response at the output of our CompIQ Mini Pro compressor.
+Let’s see how this mechanism works within the compression circuit while plotting the frequency response at the output of our CompIQ Mini Pro compressor which further helps visualize the compressor reaction potential.

 All measurements below were taken at the compressor’s output using the Wet line, with a 4:1 ratio, a low threshold for approximately -12dB compression, Hard Knee, and Slower Auto Timing.
 Only the side-chain processing mode (Feed-Forward / Feed-Back) and the adjustable Side-Chain Filter were varied.